-- Refuelling on site, if required, will be done using a pump and not a funnel (to minimize the risk of spills). - Vehicles should try arrive on site fully fuelled. - Spill trays shall be used during re-fuelling. - In the case of accidental spillages or leakage, the contractor will be responsible for immediate containment and corrective action (e.g. stopping the leakage), and to inform the Construction Supervisor and ECO. - The ECO will recommend the best possible environmental solution. - The Contractor will be liable for any costs incurred.
+- Vehicles will arrive on site already fuelled for the project. - If additional fuel is needed, it will be brought in as needed (minimal volumes) and refuelling will be done using a pump and not a funnel (to minimize the risk of spills). - Spill trays shall be used during re-fuelling. - In the case of accidental spillages or leakage, the contractor will be responsible for immediate containment and corrective action (e.g. stopping the leakage), and to inform the Construction Supervisor and ECO. - The ECO will recommend the best possible environmental solution. - The Contractor will be liable for any costs incurred.